An Iterative Multi-Knowledge Transfer Network for Aspect-Based Sentiment Analysis: Introduction

 \section{Introduction}

-Aspect-based sentiment analysis (ABSA) includes three subtasks: \textbf{a}spect \textbf{t}erm \textbf{e}xtraction (ATE), \textbf{o}pinion \textbf{t}erm \textbf{e}xtraction\footnote{The ABSA task is more complete with the opinion term extraction subtask~\cite{he_acl2019,peng2019knowing}. } (OTE) and \textbf{a}spect-level \textbf{s}entiment \textbf{c}lassification (ASC).
-The first two subtasks aim to identify the aspect term and the opinion term appeared in one sentence, respectively.
-The goal of the ASC subtask is to detect the sentimental orientation towards the extracted aspect terms.
-Recently, the ABSA task has drawn an increasing attention in the community.
-Most of existing studies focus on joint models~\cite{rncrf,wang2017coupled,dai-song-2019-neural,Luo2019doer,he_acl2019} or incorporating document-level sentiment corpora~\cite{He:18,he_acl2019,dai-song-2019-neural,chen-qian-2019-transfer} to better complete these subtasks.
-Typically, these joint models only couple two subtasks, without modeling semantic interrelationships among all the three subtasks.
-Besides, the document-level corpora are usually coarsely applied, which is insufficient to exert its advantages.
+Aspect-based sentiment analysis (ABSA) has drawn increasing attention in the community, which includes three subtasks: \textbf{a}spect term \textbf{e}xtraction (AE), \textbf{o}pinion term \textbf{e}xtraction (OE) and aspect-level \textbf{s}entiment \textbf{c}lassification (SC).
+The first two subtasks aim to extract the aspect term and the opinion term appearing in one sentence, respectively.
+The goal of the SC subtask is to detect the sentiment polarity towards the extracted aspect term.